taylanyildiz/taylanyildiz/README.md

 <br/>
 <br/>

 - 🔭 I’m currently working on ...
-NodeJS-ReactJS-Flutter
+NodeJS-ReactJS-Flutter-Swift
-- 🌱 I’m currently learning ...
-Docker
+- 🌱 I’m currently learning ... ?
 - 🤔 I’m looking for help with ...
 What I need
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/taylan-yıldız-02225a158)
 - 😄 Pronouns: ...
 He/Him